 - Do I need to build the UCD now?

-- Does Appendix B provide mapping only for data that is required on CFPB’s Closing Disclosure?
+- Do Appendix B and Appendix I provide mapping only for data that is required on CFPB's Closing Disclosure?

-- Is Appendix B identical for both Freddie Mac and Fannie Mae?
+- Are Appendix B and Appendix I identical for both Freddie Mac and Fannie Mae?

 - Did the GSEs develop a dataset for the CFPB's Loan Estimate?